-Back then, The Egan Report’s Rethinking Construction issued in 1998 was required reading.
+Back then, The Egan Report’s Rethinking Construction 1998 was required reading.
 Having revisited it recently, a number of the key issues outlined are still as relevant today, if not more so: lack of training, skills shortage, the benefits of standardisation and pre-assembly.
 All sound familiar?

 I am a big advocate of offsite and have been fortunate enough to work on a large number of modular volumetric projects, with a number of different suppliers.